User Data Definitions

 - Once the “Dictionary” check box is selected, click the “Edit Dictionary” hyperlink to add dictionary entries.
 Predefined dictionary entries limit the values that can be attributed to this specific user data field.

-- Between the Dictionary and Sort columns is an un-headed column which allows Table definition (through a URL) and Time Series definition through direct entry of its length (all that is required to define its structure).
+- Between the Dictionary and Sort columns is an un-headed column which allows Table definition (by clicking Edit table) and Time Series definition through direct entry of its length (all that is required to define its structure).

 - The Sort column and column of Delete buttons are fairly self-explanatory.
 The former allows related user variables to be kept nearby in the list; moves can be by one or ten rows at a time.